Allegany/allegany.github.io/about.markdown

 layout: page
 title: About Me
 permalink: /about/
+image: /assets/img/christoffer.png
 ---

 Hi!
-I'm a 34 year old living in Örebro in Sweden and I read "Web programming" in Linneaus University.
+I'm a 34 year old man living in Örebro in Sweden and I'm studying "Web programming" in Linneaus University.
 I live together with my wife and my son who soon is two years old and we live in a house just outside the town.

 I have worked more than 13 years of my life with logistics in the waste industry but quite recently decided to take a big jump